ondat/documentation/docs/usecases/postgres.md

 with many concurrent users.

 Before you start, ensure you have Ondat installed and ready on a Kubernetes cluster.
-If you need to setup Ondat on Kubernetes then please see our guide to [installing Ondat on Kubernetes](/docs/install/kubernetes).
+If you need to setup Ondat on Kubernetes then see our guide to [installing Ondat on Kubernetes](/docs/install/kubernetes).

 ## Deploying PostgreSQL on Kubernetes